Sign In Contact Us

 How Privacy Code Scanning Works

-Scan Code as It’s Written
+Scan Code as It Is Written

 Trace Sensitive Data Flows

-Enforce Privacy Rules Before Deployment
+Enforce Before Deployment

-Build Customer Trust Through Transparent Data Handling
+Build Customer Trust with Transparent Data Handling and GDPR Data Mapping

 Key Differentiators